 The Sequential Organ Failure Assessment (SOFA) score is the standard severity scoring system in intensive care medicine.
 It assesses the function of 6 organ systems, assigning a score of 0–4 for each, yielding a total score of 0–24.

-In Indian ICU practice, the SOFA score serves three critical purposes: it guides clinical decision-making, justifies the intensity of ICU care to TPA insurance companies, and is increasingly cited in medicolegal proceedings as evidence of illness severity.
+In ICU practice, the SOFA score serves three critical purposes: it guides clinical decision-making, justifies the intensity of ICU care to TPA insurance companies, and is increasingly cited in medicolegal proceedings as evidence of illness severity.

 This guide covers SOFA score calculation across all 6 components, how to interpret the scores clinically, and how to document them effectively for insurance and medicolegal purposes.